Time is no ally as Dems strain to finish Biden's $2T bill

 2 of8 Senate Majority Leader Chuck Schumer, D-N.Y., joined at right by Majority Whip Dick Durbin, D-Ill., looks over his notes as he prepares to speak to reporters after a Democratic policy meeting at the Capitol in Washington, Tuesday, Nov.
 2, 2021.
 J. Scott Applewhite/AP Show More Show Less 3 of8

-4 of8 Sen. Roy Blunt, R-Mo., speaks with reporters, Thursday, Dec.
-2, 2021, on Capitol Hill in Washington.
-Jacquelyn Martin/AP Show More Show Less

-5 of8 Sen. Joe Manchin, D-W.Va., a key vote on President Joe Biden's domestic spending agenda, arrives to chair a hearing, at the Capitol in Washington, Thursday, Dec.
+4 of8 Sen. Joe Manchin, D-W.Va., a key vote on President Joe Biden's domestic spending agenda, arrives to chair a hearing, at the Capitol in Washington, Thursday, Dec.
 2, 2021.
 Manchin seems poised to force removal of the bill's four weeks of paid annual leave, a $200 billion item prized by progressives.
-J. Scott Applewhite/AP Show More Show Less 6 of8
+J. Scott Applewhite/AP Show More Show Less

+5 of8 Sen. Roy Blunt, R-Mo., speaks with reporters, Thursday, Dec.
+2, 2021, on Capitol Hill in Washington.
+Jacquelyn Martin/AP Show More Show Less 6 of8

 7 of8 Sen. Mike Crapo, R-Idaho, left, and Sen. Chuck Grassley, R-Iowa, look over a chart before the start of their news conference to discuss the state and local tax (SALT) cap provision in President Joe Biden's domestic agenda, at the Capitol in Washington, Wednesday, Dec.
 1, 2021.
 J. Scott Applewhite/AP Show More Show Less